github/docs/content/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning.md

 For more information about the `pull_request` event, see "[AUTOTITLE](/actions/using-workflows/events-that-trigger-workflows#pull_request)."

 If you scan pull requests, then the results appear as alerts in a pull request check.
-For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/triaging-code-scanning-alerts-in-pull-requests)."
+For more information, see "[AUTOTITLE](/code-security/code-scanning/managing-code-scanning-alerts/triaging-code-scanning-alerts-in-pull-requests)."

 Using the `pull_request` trigger, configured to scan the pull request's merge commit rather than the head commit, will produce more efficient and accurate results than scanning the head of the branch on each push.
 However, if you use a CI/CD system that cannot be configured to trigger on pull requests, you can still use the `on:push` trigger and {% data variables.product.prodname_code_scanning %} will map the results to open pull requests on the branch and add the alerts as annotations on the pull request.
-For more information, see "[AUTOTITLE](/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/customizing-code-scanning#scanning-on-push)."
+For more information, see "[Scanning on push](#scanning-on-push)."

 {% ifversion fpt or ghec %}